lionheartfinance/lionheart-core/Readme.md

 ## Installation

+The 'development' branch will house all development activity. **NEVER** push to the master branch.

+The development branch will automatically deploy on our Heroku server as soon as it detects new pushes.
+Please ensure that the server is in a deployable state before pushing anything.

-This repo connects directly to our Heroku dyno.
-Be VERY careful when pushing updates to the master branch, especially anything affecting the following files:
+Be VERY careful when pushing updates to the development branch, especially anything affecting the following files (in any directory):
 - views.py
 - urls.py
 - settings.py